Opentaste/bombolone/readme.md

 # Clone the git repo in your new web app folder
 git clone https://github.com/Opentaste/bombolone.git new_app

-# Install libries
+# Install libries from the new_app folder
-fab install
+cd new_app && fab install

 # Restore last version Bombolone Mongodb
 fab init_database:name_database=new_app